 After a day exploring the Christmas City, you’re sure to have worked up a thirst.
 No matter if you prefer wine, beer, or spirits - the local libations scene is bustling.

 Sample reds and whites at Franklin Hill Vineyards, offering a tasting room right on Main Street.
 After sampling a few varieties for yourself, pick up a bottle or two to gift to someone on your list.

 Beer geeks will love exploring some of the region’s most popular breweries.
 Grab a bite to eat with your pint at Fegley’s Bethlehem Brew Works, where their Rude Elf Reserve is a holiday staple.
-If you’re into ciders, check out the Hardball Cider tasting bar, located just a few doors down from the Brew Works.
 Or, opt for impressive small-batch brews at Bonn Place Brewing Company on the city’s SouthSide.

 You may also want to sample local spirits at Social Still craft distillery.
 Alongside some impressive food options, Social Still offers a tasty lineup of seasonal cocktails, crafted with spirits made on-site including vodka, gin, rum, whisky, and more.

 During the holiday season, the city will be bustling!
 Don’t waste time searching for on-street parking on your visit to the Christmas City.
 There are two parking garages available on the North Side, one at Walnut Street and one at North Street.
 On the South Side, consider parking in the newly opened garage along Third and New Streets.
 Both of these facilities offer easy access for parking in a well-lit garage.
 Cash or cards are accepted.